Performance & UX

 Check:

-• Is the product category obvious?
+• Is the product category obvious within three seconds?

-Above the fold, clarity beats cleverness.
+Above the fold, clarity crushes cleverness.

 3. Proof density near decision points